loiane/crud-angular-spring/README.md

 - ✅ Angular Material components
 - ✅ List of all courses with pagination
 - ✅ Form to update/create courses with lessons (has-many - FormArray)
-- [ ] Form async validation for duplicated courses and lessons
 - ✅ View only screen
 - ✅ TypedForms (Angular v14+)
 - ✅ Presentational x Smart Components
-- [In Progress] Unit and Integration tests for components, services, pipes, guards
+- 🚧 Unit and Integration tests for components, services, pipes, guards

 ## Screenshots